rovaughn/platform-docs/platform/manual/api-console/filestore.rst

-Hasura Api Console: Filestore
+Hasura API console: filestore
 =============================

 In this section, you will get a quick overview of the ``FILESTORE`` section of the :doc:`API console <index>`.
 Go to the ``FILESTORE`` tab on the top to navigate to this section.

-Manage Files
+Manage files
 ------------

 You can upload, download, manage and delete files in your database in this section.